yungyun0721/global_model_FCNV2_colab_education/different_IC_for_WN2/README.md

-# ERA5 and NCEP GFS Initial Conditions for WeatherNext 2
+# ERA5 Initial Conditions for WeatherNext 2

 This directory provides a simple way to run WeatherNext 2 with a different ERA5 initial condition.